FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

 However, even though there were some discrepancies over the setup of my interview, I was still able to meet up with someone.
-The interviewer asked that I don’t reveal their name and that I should share this article with them.
+The interviewer asked that I don't reveal their name and that I should share this article with them.
 So cheers, interviewer! 😁

 ------------------------------------------------------------------------